RahulModak74/MW_Geometric_Intelligence/A_Foundational_framework.md

 ## 1. The one-sentence thesis

 The MW framework proposes that the **law** in a physical domain can be represented as a single **geometric object**: a learned Riemannian manifold of physically-admissible states, equipped with one distance function that serves simultaneously as (a) the physical model and (b) the risk / validity measure.
-The same construction — the same small algebra of operations — is instantiated across quantum chemistry, qubit systems, fluid dynamics, climate onset, battery safety, and (as a stress test) quantum gravity, by changing only the physics priors.
+The same construction — the same small algebra of operations — is instantiated across quantum chemistry, qubit systems, fluid dynamics,  battery safety, and (as a stress test) quantum gravity, by changing only the physics priors.

 This is a **reframe**, not a new mathematical primitive.
 Its lineage and its limits are stated openly below, because doing so is what makes the contribution defensible rather than fragile.